Forecasting Workload in Cloud Computing: Towards Uncertainty-Aware Predictions and Transfer Learning: Results

-In this section, we compare the models in terms of prediction errors.
-The metrics used for this evaluation are MSE and Mean Absolute Error (MAE), as usually done in time series forecasting approaches.
+We first evaluate LSTM, LSTMD and HBNN regarding point estimate accuracy.
+The metrics employed for this evaluation are Mean Squared Error (MSE) and Mean Absolute Error (MAE), widely used to assess time series forecasting approaches.
 In the case of HBNN and LSTMD models, the error is computed w.r.t. the mean of the predicted distribution, while for the LSTM, the error is calculated based on the point prediction.
-Tables \ref{tab:cpuerrors} and \ref{tab:memerrors} show the results for the four combinations of single/multiple datasets and univariate/bivariate for CPU and memory demand, respectively.
-For each model combination, the average MSE and MAE are computed based on the results achieved on the twelve traces.
-As confirmed from the previous findings \cite{he2022multivariate}, learning patterns from multivariate time series is very hard, especially when the size of the training data is small, when there is no strong correlation between time series \cite{du2003univariate} and when we are focused on more short-term predictions \cite{chayama2016univariate}.
-In our traces, we analyse the Pearson correlation between the CPU/GPU and memory demand, finding no strong correlation between the time series and determining that homoscedasticity holds according to the Breusch-Pagan test \cite{breusch1979simple}.
-We can appreciate the improvement achieved by training the model using multiple dataset traces.
-All the bivariate models improve their performance compared to the univariate case.
-We can see that the HBNN model is the one which benefits most from more training data.
-The model trained on multiple datasets does not require an extra tuning phase on the specific dataset we want to make the prediction: on the contrary, MSE and MAE metrics get worse if we apply FT.
-Overall the LSTMD-based models are the ones that achieve the best score in terms of these metrics.
-On the contrary, the S-B-HBNN failed to converge; the S-B-LSTMD struggles and does not achieve the same performance as the univariate, while S-B-LSTM worsens to a lesser extent.
+Table \ref{tab:pointacc} shows the results of processing units and memory forecast for all models' combinations, i.e.\ single/multiple datasets and univariate/bivariate.
+Also, each model's performance is the average MSE and MAE computed across the twelve datasets.

-However, for each possible combination, except for the single bivariate models, the models have the same accuracy according to the statistical difference test for time series forecasting models at 95\% of confidence level (Diebold-Mariano Test \cite{diebold2002comparing}).
-For this reason, we cannot limit the analysis to these metrics.
+First of all, results for MSE and MAE are consistent, so both metrics reveal the same patterns in the evaluation.
+Training a model with multiple datasets improves the accuracy of bivariate models, and the bigger improvement is for HBNN.
+The opposite happens for univariate models, even if performance degradation is quite limited.
+Also, univariate models outperform bivariate models, as confirmed by other previous works \cite{he2022multivariate}.
+This happens especially when the size of the overall training data is small, there is no strong correlation between time series \cite{du2003univariate} and when the focus is on short-term predictions \cite{chayama2016univariate}.
+Indeed, we analysed the Pearson correlation between the processing units and memory demand, finding a weak correlation between the time series and determining that homoscedasticity holds according to the Breusch-Pagan test \cite{breusch1979simple}.
+Considering the three architectures separately, LSTMD achieves the best accuracy score across the different training combinations.
+On the contrary, the S-B-HBNN fails to converge due to the extra complexity given by the Bayesian layer; the S-B-LSTMD struggles and does not achieve the same performance as the univariate, while S-B-LSTM worsens to a lesser extent.